MerginMaps/docs/README.md

 ## Images

  - Do not add `docs` prefix (base)
- - Place images next a markdown file that uses it
+ - Place images next to the markdown files that reference them
  - Do not start with `/`, use relative paths

 e.g. `![](./cloudmergin.png)` if the image is in the same folder as your mardown file